We need to hold gambling corporations to account for the harm they cause

 Joanna Woods, teacher and community activist

-Harry Woods former publican, bookmaker and Government Minister
+Harry Woods, former publican, bookmaker and Government Minister

-Sam Priebee, Labor and community activist
+Paul Reid, unionist and community activist